online doctor logo

 Overview

-Only half of the men will get any symptoms of the most common STD.
-Learn the signs, symptoms and treatment of chlamydia in men.
+Only half of the men will get symptoms of the most common STD.
+Learn the signs, symptoms, and treatment of chlamydia in men.

-It’s the most common reportable disease and yet half of all men infected show no symptoms.
+It’s the most common reportable disease, yet half of all infected men show no symptoms.
 Failure to treat this ‘silent disease’ can cause you to become sterile.

-While more commonly reported in females, men are still largely affected.
-For both genders, the largest age group affected were those ages 20-24.
+While more commonly reported in females, men are still primarily affected.
+The largest age group for both genders was those ages 20-24.

 What is Chlamydia in Men?

-Chlamydia is a bacterial infection that is spread through sexual activities involving the penis, vagina, mouth and anus.
-The bacteria that causes chlamydia, chlamydia trachomatis can be present in semen or vaginal fluid.
+Chlamydia is a bacterial infection spread through sexual activities involving the penis, vagina, mouth, and anus.
+The bacteria that causes chlamydia, chlamydia trachomatis, can be present in semen or vaginal fluid.
 This bacteria likes to live in mucous membranes and can cause damage to the reproductive system even without producing any symptoms.

-In men chlamydia usually infects the urethra and the anus depending on the sexual activity that caused the infection.
-While chlamydia is usually associated with genitals, it can also be found in the mucous membranes of the eyelid and throat.
+In men, chlamydia usually infects the urethra and the anus, depending on the sexual activity that caused the infection.
+While chlamydia is generally associated with the genitals, it can also be found in the eyelid and throat mucous membranes

-Failure to treat this sexually transmitted infection can result in damage to the reproductive system-even sterility.
+Failure to treat this sexually transmitted infection can damage the reproductive system-even sterility.
 Men are more fortunate in that about 50% will experience symptoms.
 Only about 25% of women get any indication that they may have caught an STI.

-Chlamydia is spread through oral, anal or penetrative sex with an infected person.
-It is spread easily through unprotected sex since the majority of cases present no symptoms.
+Chlamydia is spread through oral, anal, or penetrative sex with an infected person.
+It is spread easily through unprotected sex since most cases present no symptoms.

-• You can contract it by receiving oral sex on your genitals or anus by a partner with an infected throat.
+• You can contract it by receiving oral sex on your genitals or anus from a partner with an infected throat.

 • Chlamydia can be passed through anal sex with an infected partner.